-It slows down the release of carbohydrate into the body which keeps you going for longer.
+It slows down the release of carbohydrates into the body which keeps you going for longer.
 When you read some of these weird crash diets, a lot of protein is included because it can help to reduce sugar cravings.

 It also has masses of other roles and we’re literally made of protein.
 Every cell in the body is made of protein.
-When you start to worry about your skin, your hair, your nails, if we’re having enough protein, it’s going to keep those strong and you’ll not have hair or nails splitting and thinning.
+When you start to worry about your skin, your hair, your nails, if you’re having enough protein, it’s going to keep those strong and you’ll not have hair or nails splitting and thinning.

 We need protein for strong bones.
-Most women need to thinks about their bone health once they are through and beyond menopause.
+Most women need to think about their bone health once they are through and beyond menopause.
 We also need the amino acids found in protein for the production of neurotransmitters that govern things like mood, memory, concentration, and motivation.

 Issues in those areas are very common for women in mid-life.
 One of the things I say is to eat protein with every meal and snack.

 When I say protein, it doesn’t have to be meat and fish.
 Your nuts and seeds are a great source of protein that can be from your breakfast.
 You’ve got things like soya, quinoa, all the pulses, beans and lentils, hummus and chickpeas.